 Patients treated with first-line anti-PD1 ± anti-CTLA4 for advanced melanoma were retrospectively identified from 11 melanoma centers in The Netherlands.
-From baseline CT scans, five body composition metrics were extracted: subcutaneous adipose tissue index, visceral adipose tissue index and skeletal muscle index, density and gauge.
-These metrics were correlated in uni- and multivariable Cox proportional hazards analysis with progression-free, overall and melanoma-specific survival (PFS, OS and MSS).
+From baseline CT scans, 5 body composition metrics were extracted: subcutaneous adipose tissue index, visceral adipose tissue index, skeletal muscle index, density, and gauge.
+These metrics were correlated in univariable and multivariable Cox proportional hazards analysis with progression-free survival, overall survival, and melanoma-specific survival (PFS, OS, and MSS).

 This website uses cookies to ensure you get the best experience on our website.